EEGMatch: Learning with Incomplete Labels for Semi-Supervised EEG-based Cross-Subject Emotion Recognition: Introduction

 \section{Introduction}

-\IEEEPARstart{E}{motion} recognition using electroencephalography (EEG) signals is a rapid and exciting growing field that recently has attracted considerable interest in affective computing and brain-computer interface.
+\IEEEPARstart{E}{motion} recognition using electroencephalography (EEG) signals is a rapid and exciting growing field that recently has attracted considerable interest in affective computing and brain-computer interface \cite{si2023cross}.
 The majority of the existing EEG-based emotion recognition studies are based on traditional supervised learning, in which all the data in the training set are well labeled.
 Unfortunately, labeled data are typically difficult, expensive, and time-consuming to obtain, requiring a tremendous human effort.
-On the other hand, unlabeled data are easy to obtain with large sample sizes.
+On the other hand, unlabeled data are easier to collect in contrast to labeled data.
 Compared with supervised learning, semi-supervised learning, which uses both labeled and unlabeled data, could involve less human effort, solve the modeling issue with small labeled training data, and create models that are more generalizable.
 However, how to design algorithms that efficiently and effectively leverage the presence of both labeled and unlabeled data for improving model learning is now a crucial challenge in semi-supervised EEG-based emotion recognition.

-In the existing supervised EEG-based emotion recognition studies, transfer learning methods have been widely adopted to minimize the individual differences in EEG signals\cite{TLBCI2016,li2019regional,cui2020eeg,xu2022dagam,huang2022generator,he2022adversarial}, where the labeled data from the training subjects are considered as the \textbf{source domain} and the unknown data from the testing subjects are treated as the \textbf{target domain}.
-By aligning the joint distribution of the source and target domain for approximately satisfying the independent and identically distributed (IID) assumption, the individual differences in EEG signals could be alleviated and the model performance on the target domain could be enhanced.
-More detailed introductions about the existing EEG-based emotion recognition studies with transfer learning methods are presented in Section \ref{sec:relatedWorksemi}.
+In the existing supervised EEG-based emotion recognition studies, transfer learning methods have been widely adopted to minimize the individual differences in EEG signals\cite{TLBCI2016,li2019regional,xu2022dagam,huang2022generator,he2022adversarial}, where the labeled data from the training subjects are considered as the \textbf{source domain} and the unknown data from the testing subjects are treated as the \textbf{target domain}.
+By aligning the joint distribution of the source and target domain for approximately satisfying the independent and identically distributed (IID) assumption, the individual differences in EEG signals could be alleviated and the model performance on the target domain could be enhanced \cite{li2010application, TLBCI2016}.
+More introductions about the existing EEG-based emotion recognition studies with transfer learning methods are presented in Section \ref{sec:relatedWorksemi}.